 Due to/from GCFA Short-Term Pooled Investment Fund - The amounts presented as due to/from GCFA short-term pooled investment fund in the accompanying financial statements represent the Commission's portion of the short-term investment portfolio managed by GCFA on behalf of certain agencies and related organizations of the Church.
 The amount due from this fund effectively represents the amount of cash deposits that are available to the Commission to be disbursed out of GCFA's centralized cash management system.
 The amount due to this fund effectively represents the Commission's overdraft or borrowing position with GCFA.
 Since these deposits are legally invested in GCFA's name and not in a separate demand account in the Commission's name, they are not classified as cash and cash equivalents, but rather are considered an amount due from GCFA.
 The short-term investment portfolio includes funds invested in demand deposits, corporate bonds, taxable municipal bonds, mutual funds, and notes from other United Methodist organizations.
 GCFA allocates interest earned on the portfolio to the participating entities.
-For the years ended December 31, 2019 and 2018, GCFA allocated \$27,881 and \$7,213 of interest income, respectively, to the Commission believes there is little to no risk exposure to losses due to the relationship with GCFA and policy under which the pooled funds are invested.
+For the years ended December 31, 2020 and 2019, GCFA allocated \$25,811 and \$27,881 of interest income, respectively, to the Commission.
+While interest income can be earned based on the performance of the pooled investment funds, the Commission believes there is little to no risk exposure to losses due to the relationship with GCFA and policy under which the pooled funds are invested.
 The operating cash requirements of the general agencies are centrally managed by GCFA.

 When an agency has surplus funds, they are invested by GCFA in the short-term pooled investment fund.
-GCFA allocates interest earned to the agencies invested in the pool based upon their pro-rata share of the pool on a monthly basis.
-The overall return for the short-term pooled investment fund for the years ended December 31, 2019 and 2018 was 4.17% and 1.14%, respectively.
+GCFA allocates interest earned to the agencies invested in the pool based upon their pro rata share of the pool on a monthly basis.
+The overall return for the short-term pooled investment fund for the years ended December 31, 2020 and 2019 was 3.63% and 4.17%, respectively.
 The overall rate of return for each agency may vary due to fluctuating balances throughout the year and the timing of investment gains and losses.
-The allocation of funds in the short-term investment pool as of December 31, 2019 and 2018 were as follows:
+The allocation of funds in the short-term investment pool as of December 31, 2020 and 2019 were as follows:

-2019 2018
+2020 2019

-Texas Methodist Foundation loan fund 18.4% 19.5%
+Texas Methodist Foundation loan fund 28.3% 18.4%

-Mutual funds 2.4% 2.0%
+Mutual funds 13.2% 2.4%

-Short-term collateralized loan fund 0.4% 0.4%
+Short-term collateralized loan fund 3.5% 0.4%

-Fixed income 15.1% 20.9%
+Fixed income 9.8% 15.1%

-Corporate bonds 46.1% 47.1%
+Corporate bonds 34.0% 46.1%

-Cash 17.6% 10.1%
+Cash 11.2% 17.6%

 100.0% 100.0%